qulxizer/rust-guessing-game/README.md

 - [x] Get random number using [rand](https://github.com/rust-random/rand).
 - [x] Comparing the guess to the secret number.
 - [x] returning if the number is greater or less than the secret number.
-- [ ] compile everything to windows, mac and linux.
+- [x] compile everything to windows and linux.

 ```